hydroflame521/StateFarmClient/README.md

 - **HighlightTxt** - allows you to highlight text from the chat to copy somewhere else.
 - **Max Ingame** - the number of messages to show ingame (if unset, infinite history will cause issues)
 - **ShowFiltered** - view messages that are caught by the game filter in red.
+- **UnfilterNames** - see filtered people's real names, highlighed in the leaderboard.
 - **BypassFilter** - bypass naughty word game message filter!
 - **TallChat** - makes the chat text taller, appends a character to all sent messages.
 - **AntiAFK** - prevents you from automatically leaving the lobby.